Now Hiring on O‘ahu

 A Saturday Hospitality Shift vs. a Honolulu Casino Night

 Same skills you already use on Waikīkī.
-Very different paycheck for the same four hours.
+A completely different way to spend four hours.

 A Typical Resort F&B Shift